“In the same sentence a coach told me about his favorite drill, he complained about players not being able to play the game anymore.”

 There are many layers we can add to BDT to make it more challenging for the shooter.
 So once they have developed competency at one layer, other layers can be added.
 For example we can start BDT on the spot with two players.
 To increase the challenge we can add another passer/coach, we can have the shooter relocate after each pass, or we can add game-like actions to start the sequence.
 BDT can be applied to just about any drill.

-Watch an example of two-player BDT with all decision cues as options:
+Watch an example of two-player basketball decision training shooting with all decision cues as options:

 Each decision cue leads to an offensive reaction by the shooter.
 These reactions simulate game decisions.

 - Hands Down = Shot

 - Jump to the Side = Drive and Counter